AbdullahEsha/common-ecommerce-backend/README.md

 | `/api/v1/repositories/:id/commits` | Returns a list of commits for a specific repository. |
 | `/api/v1/repositories/:id/commits` | Returns information about a specific commit.         |

+## Socket.IO Server Config

+# Express.js Server with Socket.io and HTTP API

+This is a simple example of an Express.js server that supports both WebSocket communication using Socket.io and stateless communication through a RESTful HTTP API.

+- **WebSocket (Socket.io):** Real-time, bidirectional communication for stateful interactions.
+- **HTTP API (Express):** Stateless communication through RESTful routes.

 ## Usage

 To use the API, send HTTP requests to the appropriate endpoint.
 For example, to get a list of all repositories, send a GET request to `/api/v1/repositories`.